temporalio/documentation/docs/concepts/what-is-a-temporal-cluster.md

 **Authentication** is the process of verifying users who want to access your application are actually the users you want accessing it.
 **Authorization** is the verification of applications and data that a user on your Cluster or application has access to.

 Temporal has several authentication protocols that can be set to restrict access to your data.
-These protocols address three different areas: servers, client connections, and users.
+These protocols address three areas: servers, client connections, and users.

-Server attacks can be prevented by specifying the `serverName` in the `client` section of your mTLS configuration.
+Server attacks can be prevented by specifying `serverName` in the `client` section of your mTLS configuration.
 This can be done for both `frontend` and `internode` endpoints.

-Client connections can be restricted to certain endpoints by requiring certificates from a specific Certificate Authority (CA).
-Modify the `clientCaFiles`/ `clientCaData` and `requireClientAuth` properties in the `internode` and `frontend` sections of the mTLS configuration.
+Client connections can be restricted to certain endpoints by requiring certificates from a specific CA.
+Modify the `clientCaFiles`,  `clientCaData`, and `requireClientAuth` properties in the `internode` and `frontend` sections of the mTLS configuration.

 User access can be restricted through extensibility points and plugins.
 When implemented, the `frontend` invokes the plugin before executing the requested operation.